 The first step is to recognize you have a problem.
 The second step is to hire an agency like CG Life (joking, not joking) to inject some creative sparkle.
 (Seriously, give us a holler!)

-In the meantime, here’s an up-to-date list of terms and tactics to avoid, submitted by people from throughout our integrated divisions.
+In the meantime, here’s an up-to-date list of science marketing cliches to avoid, submitted by people from our integrated divisions here at CG Life.

 Well, well, well.
 Look who has attractive, oddly young scientists in lab coats and protective eyewear working in their facilities (see above).